Talking with Your Child about Relationships

 Now is a good time to think about your own values and behaviours around relationships.
 Start by thinking about your values and the values you want to pass onto your children.

 Lead by Example

 Take some time to see if you’re using behaviours that match your values.
 Children learn by example, and you’re their biggest influence.

-- manage anger: how to deal with anger in a positive, healthy, non-violent way.
+- Manage anger: How to deal with anger in a positive, healthy, non-violent way.

-- problem-solve: how to break problems down, find possible solutions and think about possible outcomes for each solution.
+- Problem-solve: How to break problems down, find possible solutions and think about possible outcomes for each solution.

-Talking to Your Teen about Relationships
+Talking with Your Teen about Relationships

 Dealing with Pressure

 Teens may feel pressure from their peers or from their sexual or intimate partner to do something they aren’t comfortable doing.
 Talk with your teen about how to be assertive and how to say ‘no’.
 This will help them become more confident and stay true to their values.

 Clink the link to learn about Understanding Consent.